Facility Rules & Procedures

 When renting a firearm from Triangle Shooting Academy, shooters are asked to have a Range Safety Officer check the rental firearm in the booth prior to leaving the bay and returning the firearm to the rental counter.

 Guests are allowed to bring their own firearms & ammunition.
 Please see the range rules below for the ammunition requirements.
 If you are unsure if your ammunition is allowed please ask range staff.

 Range Safety Officers are present at all times to ensure the safety of all shooters and bystanders.
 Each RSO may use their full discretion concerning safety on the range.
-If unsafe behavior occurs, ample warning will be given.
+If unsafe behavior occurs, a warning or corrective instruction will be given.
 If unsafe behavior continues to occur, that participant will be asked to leave the range.
 Please be kind and respectful to the Range Safety Officers.
 They are there to ensure the safety of you and your neighbors.
 And always remember, the Range Safety Officers have the final say.

 Please keep in mind that proper attire must be worn to shoot at Triangle Shooting Academy.
 No open toe shoes, or high heels.
 We suggest comfortable tennis shoes.
-No low cut, see-through or cropped shirts and pants are to be worn at waste level.
+No low cut, see-through or cropped shirts, and pants are to be worn at waist level.
 This dress code is in place for your safety and to prevent hot brass from making contact with your skin.
 Triangle Shooting Academy reserves the right to refuse anyone to shoot at our facility for dress code.